umittadelen/chromaconsole/package/README.md

 Chroma console is a python package for adding color and style to terminal text output using ANSI escape codes.

+* if *requests* is installed this package updates automaticaly

 ## Installation

 ```shell